HuyHung0/pestudio-cli/notes/readme.md

 ## 2

-Errors: This error is also mentioned in Pestudio project - Header Issues and the author also suggested solutions: Change line 1146: machine --> machine.value. or use old version of LIEF library.
+Errors: These errors were also mentioned in Pestudio project - Issues and the author also suggested solutions: Change line 1146: `machine` --> `machine.value`. or use old version of LIEF library.
 Here we use the first suggested solution.

 ![image](images/README/screenshot_23-06-2023_19h29m13.png)